 Treasure Washed Ashore in Tofino, British Columbia

-Charles McDiarmid, Managing Director of the “Wick,” as Tofino”s Wickanninish Inn is affectionately referred to, grew up in Tofino, British Columbia.
-He spent much of his boyhood on the water, exploring Clayoquot Sound on a 12-foot aluminum boat with a nine horsepower motor.
-On one excursion, he and a pal found themselves fogged in on the west side of Vargas Island.
-Although the teens were supposed to be home by dark, they had no choice but to pull ashore, build a fire, and settle in for the night.
-It was an early lesson in acceptance for McDiarmid, one he has come to see often bears gifts.
+Charles McDiarmid, the Managing Director of Tofino’s Wickanninish Inn (also known as the “Wick”), grew up in Tofino, British Columbia.
+He spent a lot of his childhood exploring Clayoquot Sound in a 12-foot aluminum boat with a nine-horsepower motor.
+He and a friend were fogged in on the west side of Vargas Island on one of their excursions.
+The teenagers had no option but to draw ashore, construct a fire, and settle in for the night despite the fact that they were meant to be home by nightfall.
+For McDiarmid, it was an early lesson in acceptance, one that he has come to see regularly bears blessings.

 “I learned I have to go along with what Mother Nature is delivering, not necessarily what is on my program,” he chuckled.
 “But while the ocean can sometimes separate us, it also joins us.”